nxrighthere/Smmalloc-CSharp/README.md

 `SmmallocInstance.Malloc(int bytesCount, int alignment)` allocates aligned memory block.
 Allocation size depends on buckets count multiplied by 16, so the minimum allocation size is 16 bytes.
 Maximum allocation size using two buckets in a smmalloc instance will be 32 bytes, for three buckets 48 bytes, for four 64 bytes, and so on.
 The alignment parameter is optional.
 Returns pointer to a memory block.
 Returns a pointer to an allocated memory block.

 `SmmallocInstance.Free(IntPtr memory)` frees memory block.
-A managed array or pointer to pointers with length can be used to free a batch of memory.
+A managed array or pointer to pointers with length can be used instead of a pointer to memory block to free a batch of memory.

 `SmmallocInstance.Realloc(IntPtr memory, int bytesCount, int alignment)` reallocates memory block.
 The alignment parameter is optional.
 Returns a pointer to a reallocated memory block.